Self-Admitted Technical Debt Detection Approaches: A Decade Systematic Review: Results

-\item[Explainability] Another primary challenge in the SATD identification process, particularly in machine learning and deep learning-based models, is the lack of explainability.
-This issue arises because many advanced models, such as neural networks and deep learning architectures, function as “black boxes," meaning their internal decision-making processes are not easily interpretable by users \cite{emmert2020explainable}.
+\item[Explainability] Another primary challenge in the SATD identification process, particularly in ML and DL-based models, is the lack of explainability.
+This issue arises because many advanced models, such as neural networks and DL architectures, function as \enquote{black boxes,} meaning their internal decision-making processes are not easily interpretable by users \citep{emmert2020explainable}.
 These models generate predictions without providing transparent explanations about the underlying reasoning for classifying an instance as SATD, non-SATD, or even specific types of SATD.

 The absence of explainability presents a significant obstacle to the adoption and trustworthiness of SATD detection tools.
 Moreover, explainability is crucial for validating the accuracy of SATD identification models.
-If developers cannot trace the logic behind a model’s predictions, it becomes difficult to diagnose errors or refine the model to reduce false positives or false negatives.
+If developers cannot trace the logic behind a model's predictions, it becomes difficult to diagnose errors or refine the model to reduce false positives or false negatives.

 \item[False negatives] False negatives are another concern in SATD detection.
-They occur when SATD items are incorrectly classified as non-SATD, leading to undetected technical debt in the codebase.
-This happens when models fail to identify instances where developers have either implicitly or explicitly admitted technical debt \cite{Bavota2016ADebt}.
-As a result, undetected technical debt can linger in the system, leading to long-term code degradation, higher maintenance costs, and an increased risk of introducing more bugs and system failures \cite{tom2013exploration, lim2012balancing}.
+They occur when SATD items are misclassified as non-SATD, resulting in undetected technical debt in the codebase.
+This occurs when models fail to identify instances in which developers have either implicitly or explicitly admitted technical debt \citep{Bavota2016ADebt}.
+As a result, undetected technical debt can linger in the system, leading to long-term code degradation, higher maintenance costs, and an increased risk of introducing more bugs and system failures \citep{tom2013exploration, lim2012balancing}.